Knotx/knotx-fragments/handler/engine/README.md

 > transition and L is a node log.

 The node definition is abstract.
 It allows to define simple processing nodes but also more complex structures such as a list of subgraphs.

-The node definition is abstract.
-It allows to define simple processing nodes but also more complex structures such as a list of subgraphs.
-Furthermore, such a definition inspires to provide custom node implementations.
+Each node may define possible outgoing edges, called transitions.

 ### Node types
 There are two **node** types: